Sam-M345/Text_Polish/Guides/TDD📝.md

   - Receiving the improved text response from the backend.
   - Dynamically rendering the output, including splitting text by newlines (`\n\n` and `\n`) and creating `<p>` elements for paragraph formatting.
   - Managing UI state (button selections, loading indicators, content display).
-  - Implementing helper functions for copy/paste, clear, share, speech input, etc.
+  - Implementing helper functions for copy/paste, clear, share, etc. (Note: The speech input button previously in the tone header area has been removed, but a hidden input area mic button `#mic-input` remains).
   - Handling email-specific formatting and sharing (`EmailHandler`).
   - Implementing API call retry logic.
   - Dynamically adjusting the input textarea height: